A Faithful Discretization of the Verbose Persistent Homology Transform: Codimension-Zero Reconstruction

 \end{linenomath} \end{definition}

 All hyperplanes in $\pLines{\dir}{V}$ are parallel to each other and perpendicular to the direction~$\dir$.
-Let $K \in \R^d$ be a simplicial complex.
+Let $K$ be a simplicial complex GP-immersed in $\R^d$.
 Since the births in $\dgm{0}{h_s}$ are in one-to-one correspondence with the vertices of $K$ by \lemref{count}, there is a filtration hyperplane at every height at which a vertex lies in direction~$\dir$.
+In directions where vertices are at the same height, the filtration hyperplanes are not unique.